DevExpress/testcafe/docs/articles/blog/2020-7-15-introducing-the-testcafe-jenkins-plugin.md

 ### Step 1.
 Take care of the prerequisites

 TestCafe requires a working Node.js installation to run.
 If your testing environment does not contain node.js, [this Jenkins plugin](https://plugins.jenkins.io/nodejs/) can install it for you.
-Make sure you have Chromium ready to go, too: TestCafe cannot function without a browser.
+Make sure you have Chromium too: TestCafe cannot function without a browser.

 ### Step 2.
 Install the TestCafe Jenkins plugin